 Loss of Consortium

-In many personal injury claims, the victim is the one filing the claim for their injuries.
+Injury lawyers at Fiedler Deutsch, LLP, mention that in many personal injury claims, the victim is the one filing the claim for their injuries.
 Unfortunately, there are also instances when negligent actions result in a person’s death.
 A family member can bring a wrongful death suit against the responsible party, which can also include damages for pain and suffering.
 Loss of consortium is the definition of the pain and suffering spouses and families feel after losing a loved one.
 Examples of loss of consortium include:

 - Parental guidance